 Capturing a fast-paced conversation, filled with multiple elements, can be challenging.
 However, armed with a few simple tips on sketching with symbols and text, you can start visualizing your discussions right away.

 Imagine having a shared space where every conversation is accompanied by visual representations.
-By inviting your conversation partners to draw and capture the essence of what is said and thought on the same page, you can effortlessly paint a picture of the theme and context at hand.
+By inviting your conversation partners to draw and capture the essence of what is said and thought on the same page, you can effortlessly paint a picture of the theme and context at hand as a model of your conversation.

 Expand your skills of transforming conversations into powerful visualizations so you can communicate and connect like never before.